AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/configure-converted-adaptive-form.md

 ---
 # Configure converted Adaptive Form

 After you convert PDF form into Adaptive Form, you will typically need to make provide some meaningful titles and you may also be required to re-arrange some fields.
-The form will also need to be configured to use Adobe Sign integration for in place signing experience.
+The form will also need to be configured to use Acrobat Sign integration for in place signing experience.

 The following video explains the steps needed to configure the form for in place signing experience